RahulSingh104/ChatOne/README.md

+# there having some issued showing webpages in viewed I will working on it
 Some Issue in randering to Websites in Github I will Working on it
 <<<<<<< HEAD
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).